ganz125/uart_transmitter/README.md

 For Verilog beginners, the project has examples of simple finite state machines, case statements, concatenation, a synchronizer or two, localparams, module instantiation “by name”, and a synthesizable test module.

+Check out the comments in the source code for lots more detail.

-See more detail on my website at http://ganslermike.com/?page_id=1619
+Also more info at my website: http://ganslermike.com/?page_id=1619

 ---